 Riggs received the Juvenile Diabetes Foundation Research Award in 1979 for work leading to the bacterial production of insulin.
 He collaborated with a number of colleagues using chemically synthesized DNA to produce the first man-designed and man-made genes—the genes for somatostatin and human insulin.
 He catalyzed the development of the biotech industry, aided by key, dominant patents held by Genentech.

-Riggs is a Member of the National Academy of Sciences, elected in 2006.
+Riggs was a Member of the National Academy of Sciences, elected in 2006.
 He received his BA in Chemistry from University of California, Riverside in 1960 and his PhD in Biochemistry from the California Institute of Technology in 1966.
 His postdoctoral training was at the Salk Institute during 1966-1969.